bennyhuo/KotlinBlogTranslation/original/More Deprecations Coming.md

 {% endraw %}

 The type after colon in an expression specifies the <em>expected static type</em> of it, i.e. this is not a cast, but simply an instruction to the compiler to make sure that the static type of this expression is actually “Bar”.
 The fact that it’s hard to explain has something to do with this being rarely used (I think Kotlin’s test data is the only major client).
 So, we are withdrawing this syntax, and maybe will make use of it later (possibilities include array/list slices and C-style ternary conditionals).
-In case you needed this syntax to disambiguate your overloads, <code>as</code> is a good workaround.
+In case you needed this syntax to disambiguate your overloads, `as` is a good workaround.